 Keohane builds on the knowledge that emissions were decoupled from economic growth years ago.
 Now scholars point to the fact that reductions in global warming will save trillions of dollars by the end of the century, while dismantling inequity in our global community.
 Still in the near term — and in the absence of a carbon tax in the U.S. — there’s more onus on individuals and organizations to be accountable for environmental impact.

 That’s where Salesforce’s recent environmental efforts can help.
-Here, we’ll share more about Sustainability Cloud, which helps organizations monitor, analyze, and ultimately reduce their carbon footprint, and the One Trillion Trees initiative, which aims to conserve, restore, and plant one trillion trees globally by 2030.
+Here, we’ll share more about Net Zero Cloud, which helps organizations monitor, analyze, and ultimately reduce their carbon footprint, and the One Trillion Trees initiative, which aims to conserve, restore, and plant one trillion trees globally by 2030.

 How corporations can get visibility into emissions data